Hierarchical Semantic RL: Tackling the Problem of Dynamic Action Space for RL-based Recommendations: Introduction

 \item \textbf{Paradigm Innovation:} We propose the HSRL framework, the first Reinforcement Learning approach to utilize SIDs for establishing the novel Semantic Action Space paradigm, resolving the action space explosion and dynamism challenge in RL-based recommender systems.

 \item \textbf{Architectural Design:} We propose a novel architecture, including the Hierarchical Policy Network and Multi-level Critic, which jointly address the challenges of modeling token dependencies and credit assignment. \item \textbf{Comprehensive Validation:} HSRL outperforms state-of-the-art baselines across public benchmarks and a large-scale production dataset from a leading Chinese short-video advertising platform.
-In a seven-day A/B testing, it achieves an 18.421\% CVR lift with just a 1.251\% increase in cost, demonstrating its strong effectiveness. \end{enumerate}
+In a seven-day A/B testing, it achieves an 18.421\% ADVV lift and a 1.251\% increase in Revenue, demonstrating its strong effectiveness. \end{enumerate}